brunolemos/react-themable/README.md

 const themeManager = new ThemeManager();

-// complex example: global theme + multiple themes + theme variables themeManager.create([null, 'dark', 'light'], {
+// simple mode -- styles applied only on blue theme themeManager.create('blue', {
+  text: { color: '#5685ee' },
+});

+// if I dont pass a theme, styles will be applied globally.
+// variables will still get the correspondent theme value.
+// you can also specify the themes as an array at the first argument (e.g. ['dark', 'light']) themeManager.create({
   view: { height: 100, backgroundColor: '$backgroundColor' },
-  text: { fontSize: 20, textAlign: 'center', marginTop: 40, color: '$textColor'}
+  text: { fontSize: '$fontSize', textAlign: 'center', marginTop: 40, color: '$textColor'}
-});

-// simple example
-themeManager.create('blue', {
-  text: { color: '#5685ee' },
 });

 export default themeManager.attach(Button);